 "new" Coast Guard Academy in New London, Connecticut.

-RMS Olympic.
-The Olympic, which had been homing in
+Olympic, which had been homing in

 on the lightship's radio beacon very accurately, failed to steer clear